signal426/resdes/readme.md

 The Serve stage is the last function to be executed and only if any previously declared stages have executed successfully.

 ### Error Types
+Calling
+`.Exec(ctx, request)`
+on an arragement returns 2 values:
+- the response object
+- an error object

+All errors implement the error interface, so simply calling `.Error()` will give you the error message that you can wrap however you'd like for downstream handling.

 ### Examples